-This holiday gift drive allows you to sponsor a family by buying a gift for the children of unwed mothers.
+Every winter, the Korean Unwed Mothers Foundation (KUMFA) holiday gift drive allows you to sponsor a family by buying a gift for the children of unwed mothers.
 There’s a list of wishes on their website, and most of the requests are so humble, that I couldn’t make it through the list without shedding a tear.
 Ok…a lot of tears.

 Detailed information about this year’s holiday gift drive has not been released yet, but in the meantime, you can DONATE HERE.

 Feed the homeless

 Korea’s Cardboard Halmonis (Grannies)

 If you walk the streets of any Korean city, you’ll inevitably see a “cardboard granny.”
 These elderly women (AND men), pick up used cardboard and other recyclable materials to earn a little bit of money to survive.

 Often bent in half from malnutrition and osteoporosis, these old women push huge and heavy carts up and down the streets in the bitter cold and wind of winter in Korea.
 Every time I see one, my heart literally feels like it’s being ripped out of my chest, but I always feel powerless and frankly a little shy to approach them with help.

 One day though, I came across a halmoni who’s cardboard boxes were being blown off her cart by the wind, and stopped to help her pick them up.
 The total gratitude and humbleness with which she received this simple help sent me to the nearest bathroom in painful tears.
 I realized in that moment, that ANY help is appreciated and my shyness was not only silly, but totally selfish.